CCBDA-UPC/Assignments-2025/Lab05.md

 **Q55: Share your thoughts on the task developed above.**

 # How to submit this assignment:

-2. Add any comment that you consider necessary at the end of the 'README.md' file

 Make sure that you have updated your local GitHub repository (using the `git` commands `add`, `commit`, and `push`) with all the files generated during this session.